rm-bergmann/UV_Dark/README.md

 # UV_Dark
-Custom dark theme for Komodo IDE / Edit
+Custom dark scheme for Komodo IDE / Edit

 Based on my love for bright colours on dark backgrounds.